kanisterio/kanister/BUILD.md

 ```

 Update the `IMAGE` variable to reference the image registry you'd like to push
 your image to.
 You must have write permissions on the registry.
-The `VERSION`
+If `IMAGE` is
+not specified, the Makefile will use the default of `kanisterio/controller`.

-variable is useful for versioning your image with custom tag.
-If `VERSION` is
+The `VERSION` variable is useful for versioning your image with a custom tag.
-not specified, the Makefile will auto-generate one for your image.
+If `VERSION` is not specified, the Makefile will auto-generate one for your
+image.

 For example, the following command will build and push your image to the
 registry at `ghcr.io/myregistry/kanister`, with the tag `20221003`: